 - Salicylic Acid

 Climbazole is very effective in the reduction of Malassezia yeast also clinically known as pityrosporum ovale.
-Small scale studies show a 0.65% Climbazole shampoo after 4 weeks of use, reduces dandruff, skin redness and itching significantly in 80% of cases, with the remaining 20% experiencing mild improvement.
-It is also known that when smaller levels of Climbazole (0.45%) are paired with Piroctone Olamine (0.5%) anti-dandruff treatments are not only as effective against dandruff as Zinc Pyrithione shampoos, they’re also more conditioning to hair.
+Small-scale studies show a 0.65% Climbazole shampoo after 4 weeks of use, reduces dandruff, skin redness, and itching significantly in 80% of cases, with the remaining 20% experiencing mild improvement.
+It is also known that when smaller levels of Climbazole (0.45%) are paired with Piroctone Olamine (0.5%) anti-dandruff treatments are not only as effective against dandruff as Zinc Pyrithione shampoos, they’re also more conditioning to the hair.

 Both Climbazole and Piroctone Olamine showing a significantly increased safety profile.
 As opposed to Zinc Pyrithione which is predominantly insoluble, both Climbazole and Piroctone Olamine are easily soluble and therefore easy to use and more easily scalp absorbed.

 Finally, the icing on the cake.
 Piroctone Olamine shampoos, when compared to traditional Zinc Pyrithione shampoos, are proven to increase hair shaft thickness and help to reverse hair thinning commonly associated with dandruff and Seborrheic Dermatitis.